ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 > **ConfigureServices**
 >
-> The code of `NinjaControllerTest.ConfigureServices(...)` is run before the execution of `Startup.ConfigureServices(...)` which allows us to modify the application's composition beforehand.
+> The code of `NinjaControllerTest.ConfigureServices(...)` run before the execution of `Startup.ConfigureServices(...)` which allows us to modify the application's composition beforehand.
 > More on that, this is possible because we used the `TryAddSingleton<...>(...)` extension method (in `Startup.cs`).
 > Without the use of that extension, an exception would be thrown at runtime.